brunoreis/fullStackTest/README.md

  - I also want to say that this test, despite being very big, is challenging and very good.

 ---
+Start:

+`yarn run start`

+Run the sequencers tests:

+`yarn run test src/sequencers/`
+---

+This is the end.

+Please read from bottom to top since it's in reversed chronological order.
+There are some design decisions as time goes by, and of course, some of them were not implemented since it was an iterative process.
+Most comments with time have an associated commit.

 20:37 - Only the accumulator / isEven logic was added to the frontend.